 Premium Heavy 24 Gauge Copper A copper countertop crafted with our premium Heavy 24 Gauge Copper will require just a few coats of our COPPERLAC lacquer to preserve the color copper finish.
 The 24-gauge copper can be cut with a pair of hand shears or tin snips and is easily adhered to your desired surface using construction adhesive (liquid nails).
 The end result is a rustic, more traditional copper/metal appearance with very little gloss or sheen—a true work of art!
+Available in all 20 finishes.

 Light 36 Gauge Copper Our Light 36 Gauge Copper can be used for a copper countertop by first applying a single base coat of our COPPERLAC lacquer, followed by a single coat of our self-leveling epoxy; this epoxy is convenient and easy to apply.
 The lacquer provides a seal coat for the color copper, this allows the epoxy to bond to the surface providing a 1/8" thick durable glass-like finish.
 The end result is simply amazing to behold as the copper shines with brilliance through the crystal-like coating!
 You can purchase our lacquer and epoxy in our Tools and Supplies section.
 Our 36 gauge copper can be cut with a utility knife or sharp scissors and adhered to your surface using standard contact cement.
 You can watch our Bar Top Tutorial Video since the same steps apply when doing a countertop using the 36 gauge color copper.
+Available in all 20 finishes.

 Both countertops options extremely durable and maintenance-free; providing many years of use!
 They clean up easily with warm soapy water.